longhorn/website/content/docs/1.6.0/deploy/important-notes/index.md

 ### Changing Default Huge Page Size to 2 GiB

-To increase the quantity of v2 volumes and enhance user experience, the default huge page Size for the V2 Data Engine has been raised to 2 GiB.
-Prior to the upgrade, ensure the configuration of the huge page size to 2 GiB on each node.
+The default huge page size for the V2 Data Engine has been raised to 2 GiB, allowing the creation of more V2 volumes and enhancing the overall user experience.
+Before upgrading to v1.6.0, ensure that the configured huge page size on each node is 2 GiB.

 ### Support for ARM64 Platform